Jobang9286/AI-agent/README.md

-Scanpy mpc developed version by BG
+Developed version of Scanpy MCP by BG